-Former Obama campaign chair scorches Elizabeth Warren for releasing DNA test weeks before midterm elections
+Former Obama campaign manager scorches Elizabeth Warren for releasing DNA test weeks before midterm elections

 As reported by the Globe, this means she could be between 1/64 and 1/1,024 Native American (though the newspaper initially published an erroneous figure and had to correct it).

-Republicans countered that having such a trace amount of Native-American heritage should not give Warren “the right to claim minority status” -- as she was accused of doing to advance her career at Harvard Law School years ago.
+Republicans countered that having such a trace amount of Native-American heritage does not give Warren “the right to claim minority status” -- as she was accused of doing to advance her career at Harvard Law School years ago.

 Warren repeatedly claimed to be Native American throughout her academic career, and a Fordham Law Review article at the time of her hiring described her as the faculty's "first woman of color."
 The Boston Globe has claimed that Harvard did not consider her ancestry as a factor in her hiring.

 “Warren might even be less Native American than the average European American,” Republican National Committee spokesman Mike Reed said in a statement Monday.
-He also cited a 2014 study that puts Warren's claims in perspective.
+He also cited a 2014 study that cast doubt on Warren's claim.

 The study, published by a team of scientists in late 2014 and featured in The New York Times, amounted to the largest-ever genetic profile of the U.S., based on 160,000 people.
 The study examined the average Native-American ancestry for Americans—including European, African and Latino Americans.

 According to the Times report on the study, which can be found on the National Institutes of Health website, “European-Americans had genomes that were on average 98.6 percent European, .19 percent African, and .18 percent Native American.”
+That would potentially mean Warren has less Native American DNA than the average American.

+Additonally, the analysis Warren used didn't rely on Native American DNA, calling into question its reliability.

+"To make up for the dearth of Native American DNA, Bustamante used samples from Mexico, Peru, and Colombia to stand in for Native American," the Globe admitted.

 Still, Warren appeared intent on pushing the results of the test on Monday.